jamiely/poker-match/README.md

 # intro

-Tentatively titled "Poker Match", this is a match-3 style game where the matches are poker-style hands.
+Tentatively titled "Poker Match", this is a drag to match style game where the matches are poker-style hands.
 The valid hands are shown in the instructions on the game page.